2021 Leadership Awards

 Results rely heavily on the support of media in bringing important stories about global health to the attention of the Australian Public.
 They also publish letters from our Advocates highlighting the vital impact and value of Australian Aid.

-- Anthony Gallaway, Foreign Affairs National Security from The Sydney Morning Herald/The Age
+- Anthony Galloway, Foreign Affairs National Security from The Sydney Morning Herald/The Age

 - Amanda Hodge, South East Asia Reporter from The Australian